In this guide, we’ll cover 10 tips for how to build a website that will help your nonprofit get the support it needs to grow.

 6. Make Donations Simple

 If your nonprofit accepts donations, it’s important to keep the payments process as seamless as possible.
-The more professional and easy to use your donation page and payments gateway are, the more likely visitors are to follow through with giving.
+The more professional and easy to use your donation page and payment gateways are, the more likely visitors are to follow through with giving.
 Notably, many of the top website builders, including inexpensive builders like GoDaddy and HostGator, are designed for e-commerce and can securely process credit and debit card payments on your organization's behalf.

 You can also make things easier for donors with a few simple tweaks to the basic checkout process.
 For example, you can display preset donation amounts in addition to a box where donors can choose to give a custom amount.
 You can also enable donors to set up monthly or annual recurring donations.
 Don’t forget to collect donors’ addresses so you can send a thank-you note or gift.